Pilgrimage to COP26

 Blog #1 for the Pilgrimage for COP26

-On Sunday 17th October I will embark on the Pilgrimage for COP26 with a group of like-minded others.
-We will assemble in Dunbar for a celebration of Natalie Taylor’s the Keeper of the Soils, a speech from Alastair McIntosh (author of Poacher’s Pilgrimage), and other activities organised by North Lights Arts.
+On Sunday 17th October 2021, I embarked on the Pilgrimage for COP26 with a group of like-minded others.
+We assembled in Dunbar for a celebration of Natalie Taylor’s the Keeper of the Soils, a speech from Alastair McIntosh (author of Poacher’s Pilgrimage), and other activities organised by North Lights Arts.

 • Dunbar